warmist/scripts/docs/quickfort.rst

     ``quickfort set`` to show current settings.
 See the Configuration_ section below for available keys and values.
 ``quickfort reset``
-    Resets quickfort configuration to the defaults in :file:`dfhack-config/quickfort/quickfort.txt`.
+    Resets quickfort configuration to defaults.

 ``<command>`` is one of: